Auto-weighted Robust Federated Learning with Corrupted Data Sources: Robust Federated Learning

 \textbf{Updating $\bm{w}$.} When $\bm{\alpha}$ is fixed, similar to the standard \fedavg approach, at round $t$, the server selects a subset $S_t$ of clients at random (Line~\ref{ag:select}) and broadcasts the global model $\bm{w}_t$ to the selected clients (Line~\ref{ag:broad}).
 For each client $i$, it firstly evaluates its training loss $\risk_i$ using its local dataset.
 Then, the model parameters can be updated by local computation with a few steps of SGD (Line~\ref{local_begin}-\ref{local_end}), after which the client uploads the new model parameters $\bm{w}$ along with $\risk_i$ to the server (Line~\ref{ag:back}).
 While at the aggregation step, the server assembles the global model as:

-\textbf{Updating $\bm{\alpha}$.} When $\bm{w}$ is fixed, we update $\bm{\alpha}$ using Theorem~\ref{thm:alpha}.
+\textbf{Updating $\bm{\alpha}$.} When $\bm{w}$ is fixed, we update $\bm{\alpha}$ using Eq.~(\ref{inner_solution}) in Theorem~\ref{thm:alpha}.
 Intuitively, in order to update $\bm{\alpha}$, the server should broadcast the updated model parameters to all clients to obtain their training loss before updating $\bm{\alpha}$.
 Unfortunately, such behavior might significantly increase the burden of the communication network.
 To improve communication efficiency, we only update the losses from those selected clients while keeping the others unchanged.
-Thus, the communication protocol becomes the same as \fedavg, without extra communication overhead.
+In other words, the weights of clients are reallocated according to their latest empirical losses.
+If a client is not selected in the current round, the last updated loss is used instead.